 Efforts to mitigate the disease have included “social distancing,” masks, and stay-at-home mandates.
 By early 2021, scientists had developed effective vaccines, and countries around the globe were focused on quickly vaccinating as many people as possible.
 But there was more to learn, especially with the identification of new SARS-CoV-2 variants (new strains based on mutations in the sequence of the genetic code of the original virus).
 Meanwhile approaches to treating the disease are still evolving.

-The coronavirus SARS-CoV-2 was never seen before it surfaced in December 2019—when it was believed to have passed somehow from an animal to a human at a large seafood and live animal market in Wuhan.
+Severe acute respiratory syndrome coronavirus 2, or SARS-CoV-2, was never seen before it surfaced in December 2019—when it was believed to have passed somehow from an animal to a human at a large seafood and live animal market in Wuhan.
+(Its origins are still under investigation.)
 It is one of seven known coronaviruses that cause illnesses that range from the common cold to severe acute respiratory syndrome (SARS), an epidemic that killed almost 800 people in 2002 and 2003.

 COVID-19 is the first pandemic known to be caused by the emergence of a new coronavirus—novel influenza viruses caused four pandemics in the last century (which is why some of the response to the new disease has been adapted from existing guidance developed in anticipation of an influenza pandemic).

 The disease is believed to spread among people in the following ways, according to the Centers for Disease Control and Prevention (CDC):